hpmsnell/measures/README.md

 # measures
-This repo houses the Able Health measures library, which includes measure specifications, configuration files, and test data for all measures starting January 1, 2017.
+This repo houses the Able Health measures library, which includes measure specifications, configuration files, test data, and value sets for all measures starting January 1, 2017.

 ## Measure specifications
 Measure specifications specify the logic for each measure and are written in Clinical Quality Language (CQL) version 1.0, using the Quality Data Model (QDM) version 5.0.